 We carried put a complete refurbishment, including the external facade of the building and the garden.
 The space has been maximised thanks to changing the configuration of some of the rooms and by adding an extension.
 The loft has also been converted and a rear dormer installed.
 This added a brand new living level.

 Following a successful planning application, we added a side extension.
 This enlarged garden facing area contains now a spacious and airy dining- kitchen room.
 Crittal door and panels have been installed to add a modern feel to this classic London property.
 Roof lights above the dining area introduce more light.

 We had to dug into the ground a little bit to add some essential space needed to install underfloor heating.
 During the works on the extension, we also put in a built-in sound system for a seamless finish.

 The kitchen is made up of a single row of units, including some tall, pantry style cabinets, and a central island.
 The cabinets have a Farrow & Ball dark blue finish and a Carrara marble worktop.

 On the ground floor, the house still had a traditional layout of rooms with two separate reception rooms – one at the front of the property and one at the back.
 We removed the dividing wall and connected these two spaces.
-The front part remained as a living room, whereas the second part has been transformed into a play room for the young children.
+The front part remained as a living room, whereas the second part has been transformed into a play room for children.

 The focal point in the living room is the fireplace.
 We installed a classic Chesney wood burner within a beautiful, marble fireplace surround.
-Inside the wall recesses on both sides there is plenty of storage space, with shelves and a cupboard.
+Inside the wall recesses on both sides, there is now plenty of storage space with book shelves and a cupboard on the bottom.

-There is a low height toy storage and a children’s table inside the play room.
+The play room has some low height toy storage and a children’s table.
 The fireplace space has been cleaned and refurbished to add a decorative element to the room.

 The floor on the whole ground level has been replaced with reclaimed wood floor boards in a herringbone pattern.
 Floor standing radiators of a classic shape have been installed in this section of the house.